Sackett Street House

 Public health concerns have ramped up efforts to prevent transmission of airborne infections using environmental controls.
 Ultraviolet germicidal irradiation (UVGI) functions on the premise that the blue spectrum of visible light has anti-microbial properties, and has received renewed interest for residential + commercial applications after decades of underutilization .
 In this house, UVGI functions safely within occupied spaces, but a second more powerful deep cleaning mode eliminates pathogenic airborne micro-organisms when the occupants are away.

 There are tangible social benefits latent in housing at the scale of a duplex or triplex, including a better sense of community, an option for seniors to age in place, and a broader and more inclusive definition of the family unit.
-The benefits of a multi-unit live-work low rise structure in the urban core include proximity to the transit network and city amenities, and a larger customer base for emerging storefront businesses and local retail.
+The benefits of a multi-unit live-work low rise structure in the urban core include proximity to the transit network and city amenities, and a larger customer base for emerging storefront businesses and local services.

 Project type: Multi-Family Live / Work Units, Urban Infill Concept